-You’ve probably googled “Skateparks near me” are hoping to find your closest skatepark.
+You’ve probably googled “Skateparks near me” and are hoping to find your closest skatepark.
 That’s a great start, because you’re in luck, our handy map below will show you all the skateparks that are near you.

 Skateparks are an excellent place to learn to skateboard.
 They offer an excellent safe environment where you know you’ll be welcome and don’t risk getting chased by security guards or the police, which can be a concern when skating local spots such as colleges or parks.